 Following a thorough search of the women's basketball community, Greg McGarity, the UGA J. Reid Parker Director of Athletics, and Dr. Carla Williams, UGA's Deputy Director of Athletics, realized that the best choice to become the Georgia Lady Bulldogs' next head coach was approximately 300 yards from their offices.

-On Sunday, April 12, Joni Crenshaw, a member of the Georgia Basketball Staff for the past four seasons, including the last three as associate head coach, was appointed just the second full-time head coach in the program's illustrious history.
+On Sunday, April 12, Joni (Crenshaw) Taylor, a member of the Georgia Basketball Staff for the past four seasons, including the last three as associate head coach, was appointed just the second full-time head coach in the program's illustrious history.

 "After a national search, it became evident that Joni was the perfect person to lead our program," McGarity said.
 "Joni brings the intangibles that parallel success -- character, experience and a tireless energy to lead our program.
 We are confident she will do a tremendous job leading Georgia Basketball into the future."

-During each of those coaching stops, Crenshaw has displayed the ability to both sign premier prospects and then help those recruits develop into highly successful players.
+During each of those coaching stops, Taylor has displayed the ability to both sign premier prospects and then help those recruits develop into highly successful players.

-Crenshaw is engaged to marry Darius Taylor, an assistant coach for the South Carolina women's basketball team, on August 1, 2015.
+Taylor is married to Darius Taylor, an assistant coach for the South Carolina women's basketball team.